 Security Deposit Holdings in Missouri: Missouri laws require landlords to hold security deposits in a separate, federally insured account.

-Security Deposit Interest in Missouri: Missouri laws do not require landlords to provide interest on held security deposits.
+Security Deposit Interest in Missouri: Missouri laws do not require landlords to provide interest on held security deposits, but if any interest is earned on a security deposit, the landlord may keep it.

 New Property Owner’s Responsibility: If the original landlord decides to sell or transfer ownership of the rental property, he or she is required to assume responsibility for the security deposit funds and their return.